FloreDz/Flore/README.md

 # Flore - Remedy in Nature
-             This is the repository of our second year project : 2CPI-TEAM N°1
+             This is the repository of our second year project, 2CPI-TEAM N°1
 # Demo

 <div align="center">